Nauman-S/cloud_computing/README.md

 IP Analytics platform powered by data from data.gov

 Features are only accessible after authentication from a identity provider.
 Valid JSESSION ID and xcsrf token is required

-- 🚀 Explore   - Search applications based on various criteria
+- 🚀 Explore   - Search filings based on various criteria, enhanced with LLM-based semantic search capabilities
-- 🔎 Analytics - View Trends in patents
+- 🔎 Analytics - View trends of IP filings
-- 🤖 Chatbot   - RAG based chatbot for advanced queries
+- 📥 Daily Alerts - Customizable email notifications for newly listed IP filings
-- 📥 Daily Alerts - Email notifications for newly listed patents
+- 🤖 Chat   - RAG based chatbot for advanced queries

 ### Directory structure